 Updates from Heron’s Key Leadership Team

 Protecting the health and wellbeing of Heron’s Key residents and staff continues to be our highest priority.
-We are continuing to monitor the COVID-19 situation very closely to ensure we are taking precautions to protect our community.
-Every decision is guided by our local public health jurisdictions, the CDC, the Centers for Medicare and Medicaid Services, and the Washington State Governor.
+We are continuing to monitor the COVID-19 situation very closely to ensure we are taking precautions to protect our community, and continue to vigorously encourage vaccination.
+Decisions are guided by our local public health jurisdictions, the CDC, the Centers for Medicare and Medicaid Services, and the Washington State Governor.

 From the onsite of this COVID-19 pandemic, residents and staff have been urged to follow the recommendations from the Centers for Disease Control and Prevention (CDC) https://www.cdc.gov/coronavirus/2019-ncov/index.html for prevention of any viral respiratory illness, including frequent hand washing, practice of good cough etiquette, advising those exhibiting any symptoms of the virus, or in direct contact with those exhibiting symptoms (sore throat, cough, fever) to remain at home until symptom-free for 72 hours.

 Our State has taken significant actions to limit the potential spread of COVID-19, including Governor Inslee’s 2021 “Healthy Washington – Roadmap to Recovery” plan.
-We are now in Phase 3 of that “Roadmap to Recovery” plan, which reduces restrictions on in-person visits for residents.
-Heron’s Key is also able to re-open its restaurants, amenity spaces and allow small resident gatherings in common areas.
+With all other counties in the state, we are now in Phase 3 of that “Roadmap to Recovery” plan.
+In Phase 3, Heron’s Key will be able to increase seating in the restaurants and meeting spaces to 50% capacity.
 While observing the Governor’s recovery plan and most current mandates, Heron’s Key also continues to follow the guidance of local health jurisdictions, the CDC, the Centers for Medicare and Medicaid as we cautiously re-open expanded services on campus.
-With the move to Phase 3, indoor visits within individual residences are now allowed!
-Visitors must screen in, wear masks in all public spaces and observe physical distancing guidelines.
-Friends and family are also encouraged to keep in touch using the new “Send a Greeting” page on the Heron’s Key website.
+Within the guidelines of Phase 3, indoor visits within individual residences are allowed.
+Visitors must screen in but are not required to wear masks or observe physical distancing if fully vaccinated.
+Visitors who are not fully vaccinated are required to wear masks in all public spaces and observe physical distancing guidelines.
+In addition to in-person visits, friends and family are also encouraged to keep in touch using the new “Send a Greeting” page on the Heron’s Key website.

 Heron’s Key and Penrose Harbor have also taken specific steps to increase protection for those that we serve against this virus.
 The precautions listed below remain in effect for Heron’s Key and Penrose Harbor.

-- In-person indoor sponsored activities for residents have resumed and are limited to 50% of room capacity with social distancing guidelines in effect; residents are encouraged to continue to participate in programs and events spanning the 7-elements of Wellness through creative on-line videos, webinars and virtual meetings.
+In-person indoor sponsored activities for residents are limited to 50% of room capacity with social distancing guidelines in effect if all participants are not fully vaccinated; residents are encouraged to continue to participate in programs and events spanning the 7-elements of Wellness through creative online videos, webinars and virtual meetings.

-- Seated dining services, for dinner only, have resumed in Spinnakers restaurant.
-Seating is currently limited to 25% capacity but will increase to 50% capacity in the coming weeks.
+Seated dining services, for dinner only, have resumed in Spinnakers restaurant.
+Seating will increase to 50% capacity as we advance in Phase 3.
 “Grab-n-Go”, take-out and delivery options continue to remain in effect for dining services.

-- All employees and visitors are required to wear a mask while at Heron’s Key; residents are required to wear a mask when outside of their apartment/cottage home and when staff members are providing service in their home.
+All employees are required to wear a mask while at Heron’s Key; residents and guests who are fully vaccinated are not required to wear a mask in indoor or outdoor spaces.
+Residents and guests who are not vaccinated are required to continue to wear a mask when outside of their apartment/cottage home and when staff members are providing service in their home..

-- All deliveries to Heron’s Key are delivered to a single point of entry; Heron’s Key staff or resident volunteers will deliver items to their destination.
+All deliveries to Heron’s Key continue to be delivered to a single point of entry; Heron’s Key staff or resident volunteers will deliver items to their destination.

-- Housekeeping and maintenance services to Independent Living have resumed following enhanced safety protocols.
+Housekeeping and maintenance services to Independent Living continue to follow enhanced safety protocols.

-Indoor, in-person visitation may be altered due to an individual’s COVID status or the status of COVID-19 at the community.
-However, based on our current status here are the main points of the plan:
+Indoor, in-person visitation may be altered due to an individual’s COVID status or the status of COVID-19 in the community.
+Based on our current status in the State’s recovery plan, here are the main points of the plan: